 How to Get a Certified Copy of Your Divorce Decree in Nevada

-Before you can update your name at the SSA, hand your license to the DMV clerk, open an individual bank account, or transfer a vehicle title, you need a certified copy of your divorce decree.
+Before you can update your name at the SSA, hand your license to the DMV clerk, or complete many post-divorce transfers, you may need a certified copy of your divorce decree.
 Not a photocopy, not a printout from the court's online portal — a certified copy with the clerk's official stamp.
-Every agency on your post-divorce list requires this, and most of them require their own separate copy because they keep it on file.
+Several agencies require this, and many require their own separate copy because they keep it on file.

 Here is exactly how to get certified copies in Nevada's two most-used counties, how many to order, and where each one goes.